mmontag/chip-player-js/README.md

 * Add support of MIDI Format 2 files (FL Studio made MIDI-files are wired and opening of those files making lossy of tempo and some meta-information events)

 # Changelog
+## 1.3.2   dev
+ * Added ability to disable MUS and XMI converters
+ * Added ability to disable embedded MIDI sequencer to use library as RealTime synthesizer only or use any custom MIDI sequencer plugins.

 ## 1.3.1   2017-12-16
  * Added Real-Time MIDI API (MIDI event functions and adl_generate() to generate PCM between of event rows) which allows you to implement plugin for media players or even a real time MIDI playing driver.
  * Fixed some bugs